tlackemann/hubert/README.md

 This will start all the instances necessary to run Hubert.

-#### Instances

-Hubert is composed of five applications, each ran from an individual container.

- 1. `hubert` - The main processor; Sends updates to Cassandra container
- 2. `ml` - Machine learning algorithm; Learns from usage and sends messages to RabbitMQ for processing
- 3. `processor` - Processes RabbitMQ messages to alter the state of the lights
- 4. `rabbitmq` - A RabbitMQ instance used for publish-subscribe
- 5. `cassandra` - A Cassandra instance used for data collection

 ### Creating Hue Bridge User

 In order to use this application, you'll need to register it with your Hue